aptivate/inaspmaterials/src/Network_Management/Unit_6_Solving_Network_Problems/Unit_6_Presentation.rst

 The TCP protocol contains a backoff mechanism, which causes it to reduce its bandwidth use when it detects packet loss.

-Packet loss is caused by congestion, and randomly affects all flows, so TCP streams tend to share all bandwidth quite fairly between them.
+Packet loss which is random and caused by congestion (packets dropping off the end of queues) randomly affects all flows.
+TCP flows will respond by backing off randomly, so they tend to share all bandwidth quite fairly between them.
+Random Early Drop (RED) (a feature of some Cisco routers) drops packets before the queue becomes full, also reducing congestion and latency, but more fairly and evenly.

+(Packet loss can also be caused by devices which try to alleviate congestion by creating more packet loss for some flows preferentially, often called traffic shapers or packet shapers.
+This is hard to detect and can result in inaccurate measurements of available bandwidth.
+When such devices are in use, different flows have different available bandwidths depending on the configuration of the device, which you may not know or be able to discover.
+Also you may not be able to work around this except by switching to a different provider.)

 When a new stream (such as a download test) enters the race, it jostles with existing streams, pushing them all to reduce their bandwidth use to